Frequently Asked Questions

 What will my meal-situation be like?

-A filling breakfast will be provided at our casa.
+A filling breakfast will be provided at our private casa.
 For lunch and dinner will be eating a range of establishments that are a part of Cuba’s burgeoning food scene which has only emerged in the last few years with the privatization of restaurants.
 Almost any dietary restriction can be accommodated while in Cuba.
 Contact Tesca Travel to clarify what is possible and to ensure your needs can be met.

 Join the mailing list to get advance notice on upcoming trips!